mattfederighi/Data-Projects/README.md

 ## About this Portfolio

+Above you will find a list of folders with a sample of projects I have worked on (both professionally and academically).
+In each folder you will find a README.md file that will explain the project at a high level as well as why I chose to do that project.
+You will also find a Jupyter notebook / Tableau Workbook that shows my methodology and visualizations for the project.
+Datasets are not uploaded here, but feel free to reach out if you would like access to any data.

 Note that I am constantly adding new projects to this portfolio and I am often updating existing projects if I learn new techniques and want to apply them to datasets I am familiar with.
 If you have any questions about projects or if you want to know why I chose a particular method over another, please don't hesitate to reach out!

 [Connect With Me On LinkedIn](https://www.linkedin.com/in/mattfederighi/)